 There are also two separate cushions making up the back and seat.
 They are made of 40 pieces of leather that are hand-manipulated, including the rolling, tufting, and finishing with matching leather-covered buttons.
 This attention to detail and use of high-quality materials is evident in every chair manufactured by Knoll.

 This chair style has been made in numerous colors, but black leather is undoubtedly the most ubiquitous.

 03 of 05

 Check the Frame or Cushions for a Logo or Label

 There has been some controversy about whether or not Knoll International can still lay claim to the patent rights on this chair style.
-Other furniture companies have copied the design, and there have been lawsuits back and forth between the various manufacturers in the past few decades.
+Other furniture companies have copied the design resulting in lawsuits back and forth between the various manufacturers in the past few decades.

-However, most Mid-Century Modern enthusiasts purport the very best chairs in this style have been made by Knoll since the early 1950s.
-These are looked upon as "genuine" or "originals" by modernism... connoisseurs.
+Most midcentury modern design enthusiasts purport the very best chairs in this style have been made by Knoll since the early 1950s.
+These are looked upon as "genuine" or "originals" by modernism connoisseurs.
 So, for most people, confirmation that Knoll made the chair constitutes authenticity whether new or old.

-Keep in mind, too, that the very first Barcelona Chairs were made with a chrome frame.
-The style was redesigned by Mies in 1950 using highly polished stainless steel to offer consumers a more sleek appearance.
+The very first Barcelona Chairs were made with a chrome frame.
+The style was redesigned by Mies in 1950 using highly polished stainless steel to offer consumers a sleeker appearance.